-Since 1966, our Palomarin Field Station has been training the next generation of conservation scientists through intensive field-based internships.
-These post-baccalaureate internships teach landbird research techniques and data-driven solutions to conservation challenges.
+Since 1966, staff at the Palomarin Field Station have been training the next generation of conservation scientists through intensive field-based internships.
+These immersive internships teach landbird research techniques and data-driven solutions to conservation challenges.
 Palomarin is among the longest running bird observatories in North America, with a rich history as a leader in studying the impact of environmental change on birds.
 Interns completing our program leave with a comprehensive knowledge base, including the ability to design and implement conservation research, communicate research to the public, and ensure data are incorporated effectively into data management systems and resource management planning efforts.

-Palomarin’s Intern Training Program has a global influence, having prepared over 500 interns from over 22 countries for careers in academic research, applied conservation, natural resource management, and beyond, with approximately 80% of intern alumni developing careers these fields, the majority related to birds.
+Palomarin’s Intern Training Program has a global influence, having prepared over 500 interns from over 22 countries for careers in academic research, applied conservation, natural resource management, and beyond, with approximately 80% of intern alumni continuing into careers in these fields, the majority related to birds.
 Point Blue is committed to increasing diversity, equity, and inclusion at our organization, and individuals from all backgrounds are encouraged to apply.
 Due to the covid-19 pandemic, crew members will be expected to follow CDC, state of California, County of Marin, and Point Blue guidelines to protect themselves and members of their crew and community; the nature of some of the field work, and the group living environment, often precludes masking or social distancing.

 Interns will learn key concepts and skills in the following six areas: